We earn commissions from brands listed on this site, which influences how listings are presented.

 11. Commercial Real Estate Loans

-Commercial real estate loans are used to finance the purchase, renovation, or construction of business properties.
-Loan amounts range from $250,000 to several million dollars, with terms typically between 5 and 20 years.
+Commercial real estate loans finance the purchase, renovation, or construction of business properties.
+Loan amounts range from $250,000 to several million dollars, with terms typically between 5 and 10 years with longer amortization.
 Interest rates can vary based on the lender and the borrower’s credit, often ranging from 3.5% to 12%.
 Fees may include origination fees, appraisal fees, and closing costs.
 These loans require extensive documentation and take longer to approve, typically several weeks or even months.

-Great for: Commercial real estate loans can work for established businesses looking to purchase or develop property for their operations.
-They are also suited for businesses seeking to refinance existing real estate loans.
+Great for: Commercial real estate loans can be used by established businesses looking to purchase or develop property for their operations or refinance existing real estate loans.

 ProsCons